mi5hmash/LimebrellaSharp/README.md

 ## [ISSUE] Not all controls are visible in the WPF application on Windows
 You probably have your Windows system font size set higher than the default.
 Set the font size back to the default value, or press **`CTRL + SHIFT + J`** to unlock window resizing in the application.

-> [!TIP]
-> This application creates a log file that may be helpful in troubleshooting.
-It can be found in the same directory as the executable file.
-Application stores up to two log files from the most recent sessions.